Become A Coach

 Ulster badminton are now opening all performance training sessions to coaches from Ulster to come along and watch the sessions.
 All qualified coaches are welcome to observe High Performance Squad and Emerging Performance Squad training provided they book a slot in advance.

 There are numerous CPD opportunities available to coaches ranging from First Aid Courses to Fundamentals of Movement Workshops.
-You may wish to view both the Sports Coach UK and Coaching Ireland websites to view the generic Coaching Workshops they have on offer.
+You may wish to view both the UK Coaching and Coaching Ireland websites to view the generic Coaching Workshops they have on offer.
 Or contact your local Sports Development Officer to see what is on offer from your Council’s Sports Development Unit locally.

 Coaching is a unique and rewarding career as you inspire people to start playing the game and empower them to fulfil their potential.
 It can provide you with a host of new skills which can be transferable into other areas of life, making it good for your personal development and career opportunities.

 If you want to become a badminton coach you will need to look into gaining badminton coaching qualifications.
 Check out the different qualifications available.

 If you are qualified as a coach and are looking at setting yourself up to work as a coach the following areas should be considered.

 In order for any coach to remain fully qualified there are certain courses that must be taken to remain UP-TO-DATE